The Lego Batman Movie: Development

 In October 2014, following the success of The Lego Movie, Warner Bros. greenlit multiple Lego films, including The Lego Batman Movie, a spin-off starring Batman.
-Warner Bros. scheduled the release of The Lego Batman Movie for May 26, 2017, moving the release date for The Lego Movie 2 (later titled as The Lego Movie 2: The Second Part) to May 25, 2018.
+Warner Bros.
+Pictures scheduled the release of The Lego Batman Movie for May 26, 2017, moving the release date for The Lego Movie 2 (later titled as The Lego Movie 2: The Second Part) to May 25, 2018.
 Chris McKay, who co-directed The Lego Movie, was brought on board to direct the film, making it his solo directorial debut.
 Will Arnett returned to voice Batman, with the story written by Seth Grahame-Smith, and the film produced by Dan Lin, Roy Lee, Phil Lord and Christopher Miller.
 On April 20, 2015, Warner Bros. moved up The Lego Batman Movie to a February 10, 2017, release.

-According to Lin, he convinced The Lego Batman Movie to be a family-friendly version of Deadpool, although he described The Lego Movie as The Matrix for children.
+According to Lin, he conceived The Lego Batman Movie to be a family-friendly version of Deadpool, although he described The Lego Movie as The Matrix for children.
 In an interview about his work on the film, McKay stated that working on the film was "a very mixed blessing" owing partly to the film's hectic time schedule for its production, remarking that the two-and-a-half years allocated to the film made it difficult to fit in everything that he wanted for the movie, considering his earlier work on The Lego Movie.
 His work on The Lego Batman Movie was influenced by the comedy portrayed in both The Naked Gun and Airplane! film series, with his pitch for the film to the studios being described as like "Jerry Maguire as directed by Michael Mann".
 His proposal to combine all the Batman eras featured in the comic book series and various media formats, including movies and comic series, despite a couple of issues—the total inconsistency inherent to such a task, and Lego rejecting some of the characters he proposed to include in the film—was based on his desire of how to portray Robin within the film's setting.
 In an interview regarding his version of the superhero duo, McKay stated:

 I was thinking that we were basically taking the Burt Ward Robin and sticking him in the Batmobile with the Zack Snyder/Ben Affleck Batman, or the Frank Miller Batman.
 And putting these two different energies together.
 Somebody who's like the grumpiest, dark grittiest, broodiest Batman with the most positive, indefatigable kid.

 In 2019, prior to the release of The Lego Movie 2: The Second Part, Chris Miller stated that all of the Lego movies are based on the imagination of a child character, with The Lego Movie events happening in young Finn's mind.
 Miller affirmed that The Lego Batman Movie was also from the imagination of Finn and Bianca, though the characters did not appear within the film.